Safe-Surfer/SafeSurfer-Desktop/README.md

 - Toggle DNS settings with one button
 - Protects against harmful content
 - Easy to use and setup
-- Configure lifeguard from inside the app
+- Configure lifeguard from inside the app (requires mDNS allowed through firewall)

 ## Feedback
 Have you used SafeSurfer-Desktop and want to give feedback?